 Hyphenate compound modifiers preceding a noun: well-run establishment, ill-fitting garment, full-time job, smoke-free restaurant.
 A compound modifier following the noun it describes does not require a hyphen, but it is not incorrect to use one: The restaurant is smoke free.
 When a modifier that would be hyphenated before a noun occurs instead after a form of the verb to be, the hyphen is usually retained to avoid confusion: The man is well-known, The woman is quick-witted.

-Compounds formed by an adverb ending in -ly plus an adjective or participle are not hyphenated before or after a noun: fashionably dressed. see also em dashes,en dashes, and CMS 6.76–6.77
+Compounds formed by an adverb ending in -ly plus an adjective or participle are not hyphenated before or after a noun: fashionably dressed.
+See also em dashes, en dashes, and CMS 6.76–6.77

 WAA’s long version is: “The Wisconsin Alumni Association (WAA) is open to all alumni, students, and friends of the university.
-WAA encourages diversity, inclusivity, and participation by all of these groups in its activities, and does not discriminate on any basis.
+WAA encourages diversity, inclusivity, and participation by all of these groups in its activities; and it does not discriminate on any basis.
 WAA embraces UW–Madison’s sifting and winnowing motto, which is a cherished and widely admired tradition.”

 WAA’s short version is: “The Wisconsin Alumni Association encourages diversity, inclusivity, nondiscrimination, and participation by all alumni, students, and friends in its activities.”

-The university also has a statement of non-discrimination
+The university also has a statement of nondiscrimination.

 delete when possible, but when it’s used, see CMS 6.48